Our vision: Success for Everyone

 ‘..to empower pupils to acquire, demonstrate, articulate and value knowledge and skills that will support them, as life-long learners, to participate in and contribute to the global world.’

-At Balfour, our curriculum fulfils the expectations set out in the statutory National Curriculum.
+At Balfour, our curriculum fulfils the expectations set out in the statutory National Curriculum and is supportive of all learners regardless of their starting points.
 It has been developed and built around the needs and interests of our pupils and the community in which they live.
-We have chosen an ambitious, knowledge-rich curriculum whereby once knowledge has been secured, pupils can then apply this in a variety of ways.
+We have chosen an ambitious, knowledge-rich curriculum which has clearly identifiable cumulative learning and vocabulary instruction and is built on the principles of cognition and neuroscience whereby once knowledge has been secured, pupils can then apply this in a variety of ways.
 This is done through the development of key skills to embed learning both within the subject and across other subject areas.

 A well-defined and connected curriculum